Articles for tag: health, law, manifestation, physical, psychiatry, S63, section 63, treatment

 Sir Keir Starmer’s Reforms of the NHS – referenced in part against Lord Darzi’s Report.

 Fast on the heels of Lord Darzi’s report, Sir Keir Starmer has set out sweeping plans for NHS reforms.
 The first component of Starmer’s reform blueprint focuses on the digitalisation of healthcare services.
 This involves leveraging technological advancements to enhance patient empowerment and streamline healthcare delivery.
-Key elements include the development of a comprehensive NHS ...
+Key elements include the development of a comprehensive NHS application serving as an integrated digital interface for healthcare services, the implementation of fully digitised patient records to ensure seamless information exchange across care settings, ...

 TheEditor